 Institute on Disability and Human Development

-The Institute on Disability and Human Development is dedicated to promoting the independence, productivity and inclusion of people with disabilities in all aspects of society.
-We realize our mission through academic programs, clinical services, research centers and community programs.
+The Institute on Disability and Human Development (IDHD) is dedicated to promoting the independence, productivity, and inclusion of people with disabilities in all aspects of society.
+We realize our mission through academic programs, clinical services, research centers, and community programs.

-At the IDHD, we emphasize the values of cultural diversity, consumer choice and self-determination across the life span in all our activities.
+We emphasize the values of cultural diversity, consumer choice, and self-determination across the lifespan in all of our activities.

 Recognized for Excellence

 We are the University Center for Excellence in Developmental Disabilities Education, Research and Service (UCEDD) for Illinois.
 This makes us part of a national network of 67 UCEDDs (there’s at least one in every U.S. state and territory).

 We work collaboratively with our sister agencies, the Illinois Council on Developmental Disabilities and Equip for Equality, the State Protection and Advocacy Agency, to make up the Illinois Developmental Disabilities Network.

 Entities now known as UCEDDs were initially created over four decades ago with the enactment of Public Law 88-164 (1963) to serve people with developmental disabilities.
 Currently authorized under the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (the DD Act), UCEDDs are now a resource for Americans with a wide range of disabilities.
 They receive their core funding from the Administration on Intellectual and Developmental Disabilities (AIDD) within the Administration for Community Living (ACL), US Department of Health and Human Services (HHS).